jekyll/jekyll-seo-tag/README.md

 Author information is used to propagate the `creator` field of Twitter summary cards.
 This is should be an author-specific, not site-wide Twitter handle (the site-wide username be stored as `site.twitter.username`).

-*TL;DR*: In most cases, put `author: [your Twitter handle]` in the document's front matter, for sites with multiple authors.
+*TL;DR: In most cases, put `author: [your Twitter handle]` in the document's front matter, for sites with multiple authors.
 If you need something more complicated, read on.*

 There are several ways to convey this author-specific information.
 Author information is found in the following order of priority: